entur/design-system/README.md

 This project follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) specification.
 This lets us create new version numbers and change logs based on commit messages, instead of spending time on doing it manually.

 We have added a tool called `commitizen` that helps you with following this standard.
-Simply run `git cz` instead of `git commit`, and you will be prompted with what kind of commit you want to make.
+Simply write `git commit`, and you'll be guided through a UI that creates nice commit messages that contain all the info we need.